 Neets: Young people who are not in employment, education or training.
-It is estimated by the World health Organisation (WHO)(2013) that are more than 1 million 'neets' in the UK.

 Nepotism: Giving favours, such as providing employment, solely on the basis of family connections.

 New international division of labour: Concept developed by Frobel et al to describe the global labour market whereby workers compete globally for jobs through the location of industries.
 Domestic workers are also increasingly under threat from migrant workers.
 Non-domicile: People who live or work temporarily in the UK, but are domiciled in another, even though they can spend most of the time in the UK.
 An example of a 'non-dom' is Lord Rothermere whose family owns the very nationalistic Daily Mail through various tax companies in Bermuda.
 Non-domicile status normally means people are exempt from paying most taxes in the UK.